braddle/pact-workshop-golang/README.md

 their status.

 When you first load the [Local Pact Broker](http://localhost:9393/) you should see an example Pact.
 Let's upload the Pact file we created for the Health Checker to the Broker.
-To does this you can use to command below on the Consumer Docker container.
+To do this you can use to command below on the Consumer Docker container.

 ```shell